 Today, people are more informed than ever; with direct access to the world wide web and social media, people can easily find information on products and services in seconds, just by clicking a button.
 With this information, consumers have the power to decide whether to buy or whether to look elsewhere.
 What the salesperson on the phone says is no longer taken as gospel.

 But it’s not just consumers who are informed; candidates who are seeking employment also seek out information on the organisation before deciding whether to apply or not.
-With 64% of candidates listing careers sites or careers pages as the top resource for researching new opportunities, it is, therefore, essential to make a good first impression.
+With 64% of candidates listing careers pages as the top resource for researching new opportunities, it is, therefore, essential to make a good first impression.

 Click here to see five benefits of having a careers site